 Once you stop taking Yasmin it's possible to get pregnant right away.
-After you come off the pill, it usually takes a couple of months for your natural cycle to return to normal so some women may not get pregnant for several months.
+After you come off the pill, it can take a couple of months for your natural cycle to return to normal so some women may not get pregnant for several months.
 Fertility is different for everyone so if you are planning to start a family then it's recommended to visit a family planning clinic for advice.

 Yasmin is safe to take long term provided you are in good health and have no underlying conditions which put you at risk of complications.
 It is not recommended for women over 35 who smoke.
 Your GP will regularly monitor your blood pressure while you are taking Yasmin to ensure the pill has not had an effect on your blood pressure.
 If you develop any new conditions while you are taking Yasmin, inform your doctor to make sure it’s still the most appropriate option for you.

 While you take Yasmin, you will still have a monthly bleed that resembles your period.
-This happens during your pill free week at the end of each pack.
+This happens during your pill-free week at the end of each pack.
 After you come off Yasmin, your natural menstrual cycle will return.
 It can take a couple of months for this to happen as your body adjusts to the change in hormone levels.

 We’re a fully regulated pharmacy, with qualified doctors and happy customers